glaubermagal/doc-api/source/includes/api/_dashboard.md

 user           | Filter dashboards by author user id.                                              | Text user.role      | The role of the user who created the dashboard.
 If the requesting user does not have the ADMIN role, this filter is ignored. **Please keep in mind that, due to the limitations of the [underlying endpoint used to find user ids by role](developer.html#user-management), the performance of the request while using this filter might be degraded.** | `ADMIN`, `MANAGER` or `USER` application    | The application to which the dashboard belongs.
-Read more about this field [here](concepts.html#applications). | Text (single value) is-highlighted | Filter dashboards by highlighted ones (true,false).                               | Boolean is-featured    | Filter dashboards by featured ones (true,false).                                  | Boolean author-title   | Filter dashboards by the title of the author of the dashboard.                    | Text
+Read more about this field [here](concepts.html#applications). | Text (single value) env            | Environment to which the dashboard belongs.
+Multiple values can be combined using `,` as a separator.
+Does not support regexes.
+Read more about this field in the [Environments concept section](concepts.html#environments). | Text is-highlighted | Filter dashboards by highlighted ones (true,false).                               | Boolean is-featured    | Filter dashboards by featured ones (true,false).                                  | Boolean author-title   | Filter dashboards by the title of the author of the dashboard.                    | Text